Bramling: Geography

 Nearby are, or were, Bramling Bottom, Bramling Downs, and Bramlingcourt Farm.
 Bramling House, described as a fine example of Elizabethan architecture, was the seat of the Wood Family, whose scion, Thomas Philpott Wood also established Bramling House in Chesterfield.
-Bramling House and Bramlincourt Farm are in the Bramling conservation area.
+Bramling House and Bramlingcourt Farm are in the Bramling conservation area.

 History

 Bramling is mentioned in the Pipe Rolls of Henry III c.
 1220, in reference to one Ralph of Bramling, Kent.